Brentwood, Los Angeles: Boundaries

 The district is located at the base of the Santa Monica Mountains, bounded by the San Diego Freeway on the east, Wilshire Boulevard on the south, the Santa Monica city limits on the southwest, Sullivan Canyon/Westridge Trail on the west and Mulholland Drive on the north.

 Environment

-Brentwood, like nearby Santa Monica, has a temperate climate influenced by marine breezes off the Pacific Ocean.
-Residents frequently wake to a "marine layer", a cover of clouds brought in at night which burns off by mid-morning.
+Brentwood, like nearby Santa Monica, has a temperate climate influenced by water breezes off the Pacific Ocean.
+Residents frequently wake to a "marine layer", sunshine and birds singing.
 The topography is generally split into two characters, broadly divided by Sunset Boulevard: the area north of Sunset is defined by ridges and canyons of the Santa Monica Mountains and is located in a Cal-Fire designated Very High Fire Hazard Severity Zone; south of Sunset the area is mostly flat.
-The area South of San Vicente features an underground spring which bubbles up into a small creek along "the Gully" near the Brentwood Country Club.
+The area south of San Vicente Boulevard features an underground spring which bubbles up into a small creek along "the Gully" near the Brentwood Country Club.